 Welcome to Nursery

-The emphasis in Nursery is to follow the Early Years Foundation Stage Curriculum, which focuses on the development of the individual child and provides high quality learning opportunities for the children to learn through play.
+In Nursery we follow the Early Years Foundation Stage Curriculum, which focuses on the development of the individual child and provides high quality learning opportunities for the children to learn through play.
 The children are able to explore, take risks, have fun, form friendships, think critically and form their own ideas.

 Useful Information